raiyan-2002/TicTacToe/README.md

 # TicTacToe
-simple TicTacToe game in Java using GUI interface
+Simple TicTacToe game in Java using GUI interface
+Just trying to learn simple Java for a course